g8hh/the-tree-of-life/docs/upgrades.md

 - effect(): **optional**.
 A function that calculates and returns the current values of any bonuses from the upgrade.
 Can return a value or an object containing multiple values.

 - effectDisplay(): **optional**.
 A function that returns a display of the current effects of the upgrade with formatting.
-Default behavior is to just display the number appropriately formatted.
+Default displays nothing.
 Can use basic HTML.

 - cost: A Decimal for the cost of the upgrade.
 By default, upgrades cost the main prestige currency for the layer.